How Binoculars Work

 In fact you can very easily demonstrate this if you hold a magnifying glass out at about arms length and look at some distant objects through it.
 You will see that the image will be upside-down and reverse mirrored.

-For looking at distant stars, this is not really a problem and indeed many astronomy telescopes produce a non-rectified image, but for terrestrial uses, this is a problem.
+For looking at distant stars, this is not a major problem and indeed many astronomy telescopes produce a non-rectified image, but for terrestrial uses, this is a problem.
 Luckily there are a few solutions:

 Image Correction